yarisvt/tyk-docs/tyk-docs/content/getting-started/using-oas-definitions/update-api-with-oas.md

 ### Open Source

-### Tutorial: Update an API using an OAS API definition
+### Tutorial: Update Tyk OAS API definition with an updated OpenAPI definition

-#### Make sure you know your API secret
+#### Make sure you know your Tyk API secret

 Your Tyk Gateway API secret is stored in your `tyk.conf` file, the property is called `secret`.
 You will need to use this as a header called `x-tyk-authorization` to make calls to the Gateway API.

 #### Create an API

-Create a new API by sending a minimalistic Tyk OAS API Definition [https://bit.ly/39tnXgO](https://bit.ly/39tnXgO) to the Gateway API endpoint:
+For the sake of this tutorial, create a new API by sending this Tyk OAS API Definition [https://bit.ly/39tnXgO](https://bit.ly/39tnXgO) to the Gateway API endpoint (this is an example that contains the very minimal required fields):

 | Property     | Description            |
 |--------------|------------------------|